-- A module that filter the data to two standard deviations is executed (overview of this module visual interface)
+- A module that filters the data to two standard deviations is executed (overview of this module visual interface -- broken link)

 - Then, a module is called that will merge add to the data file information about items.

-- The resulting data file is presented to a module that produces summary statistics (means per condition) (overview of this module visual interface)
+- The resulting data file is presented to a module that produces summary statistics (means per condition) (overview of this module visual interface -- broken link)

 - These summary statistics become the input of another module that produces a graphical representation of these data.

 Shu (1988) stated that "A radical departure from traiditional programming is necessary if programming is to be made accessible to a large population".
 And this is exactly the issue at play here.
 In humanities or education, there is no requirement to acquire any programming skill and a large majority of staff are unable to program in a conventional textual language.
 It is unrealistic, given the multiple demands on the time of academics to expect a majority of them to develop programming skills.
 A toolkit like the one we propose would be widely adopted only if we provide academics with tools that are adapted to their level of skills.